 I started with Margaret Cavendish’s Blazing World, a work first printed in 1666 with a second edition following closely upon its heels in 1668.
 Cavendish is an amazing woman and an important early modern figure; Blazing World is often described as the first work of science fiction, and it can be read as responding to and participating in the scientific conversations of its day.
 It seemed like a good candidate for digitization: it’s significant in its field, of interest to scholars and potentially to wider audiences.

-I wanted to find an open access facsimile of it, so Early English Books Online wasn’t going to do it for me.
-(1) I thought I’d start with the two big aggregators of digital collections, DPLA and Europeana.
+I wanted to find an open access facsimile of it, so Early English Books Online wasn’t going to do it for me. ((Lots of researchers don’t have access to EEBO, a subscription site that offers subscriptions to institutions, not individuals.
+I have access through my membership in RSA, and I’m grateful for that every day.
+If you need to use EEBO and aren’t affiliated with an institution that subscribes, you might want to consider that route; RSA membership is quite cheap and the benefits are great.))
+I thought I’d start with the two big aggregators of digital collections, DPLA and Europeana.
 Neither turned up anything.
 Because Blazing World was first published with Observations upon experimental philosophy, short title catalogs often list it under that title, so I searched both for “Blazing World” and “Margaret Cavendish.”
 I did get a bunch of copies of her memoir of her husband, The life of William Cavendish, most of which included her own memoir, A true relation of the birth, life, and breeding of Margaret Cavendish, but not Blazing World.
 I tried Internet Archive (same results) and Google (ditto).
 I spent half an hour being frustrated and gave up.
 Two Cavendish scholars did confirm, when they saw my laments on twitter, that the only facsimile they knew of was on EEBO.

 This absence of Blazing World became the rhetorical turn of my RBMS paper, placed alongside the abundance of facsimiles of the First Folio.
-“16 First Folios, and not a single Blazing World” was my blow against the lack of diversity in what libraries digitize.
-(2) All those resources spent on Shakespeare, and nothing on Margaret Cavendish.
+“16 First Folios, and not a single Blazing World” was my blow against the lack of diversity in what libraries digitize. ((It’s true.
+We’re up to 16 now, and it is likely to keep growing.
+This is why I keep a running catalog.))
+All those resources spent on Shakespeare, and nothing on Margaret Cavendish.
 It hit home, based on the nods in the audience and the tweets of the talk.
 Why do libraries image some books and not others?
 Is there a strategy behind it?
 Are they in it to highlight their own collections or to add to the research landscape?
 Is the First Folio really worth imaging 16 times, when most of those copies do not have any unique features?

 And then the shocker: After the talk, I got a message from Mitch Fraas, a friend and colleague at Penn’s library, who shared that he found the 1668 edition of Blazing World on Google Books!
 I’m delighted it’s there!
 (I’m also delighted I found out just after my talk and not just before.)